 Pram’s musical elves were on fine form, injecting this fine summer’s evening with their own special brand of skewered cuteness.
 Everyone here loves it, each track resulting in massive applause.

 Bristol 29 November 2022 Stereocilia plied an exquisite soundscape of guitar-generated ambience.
 A beaming iridescence of infinite frets blooming in circling sand, layered up and waspy, later sipping some sweet subterranean gloom splattered in shivering petroleums and graining howl.
-The back of the guitar’s neck sending thundery quakes on through, […]
+The back of the guitar’s neck sending thundery quakes on through, slowly airbrushed away on curving twilights as one track blends into another, cuts back into a cascading corrosion […]

 London 5 November 2022 The UK 2022: it’s Saturday and it’s raining; not in a Blade Runner kind of way, with neon lights and futuristic vistas, but in a drab way that only the UK knows how to do with aplomb.

 London 16 July 2022 Journey’s End is one of those rare “are we really in London” type of venues.
 A leafy relaxed, creatively crafted affair at odds with the industrialised ugliness of its surrounds, the gig itself taking place in what looked like a reclaimed school hall.
-UnicaZürn are first […]
+UnicaZürn are first up, taking the lead from their new CDR (available on the night, and instantly acquired of course) the […]

 Bristol 16 June 2022 Unfortunately got to the venue a little late, but luckily managed to pick up Stereocilia’s set somewhere at the midway point.
-Fresh from his support slot for William Basinski at St George’s, that guitar of his was ace, caught in a filigree of looped frets, melodically […]
+Fresh from his support slot for William Basinski at St George’s, that guitar of his was ace, caught in a filigree of looped frets, melodically across a series of brooding landscapes.
+A textually torn building up of layers full of dramatic swings and […]